andrewrk/genesis/README.md

 This project, sample, and plugin network should be easily browsable directly from the Genesis user interface.
 It should be very easy to use content from the network, and equally easy to publish content *to* the network.
-It should almost be easier to save it open source to save it privately.
+It should almost be easier to save it open source than to save it privately.

 ### General Principles